-5.22 There should be sufficient space for any additional cars to park within the residential curtilage of the property.
+- 5.26 As set out in paragraph C.4 and Footnote 108 of the adopted parking standards, these are recommended levels and regard will also be had to: - Availability and cost of parking spaces on site and close by; - How regular and frequent public transport is; - How easy it is to access a site by safe walking and cycling routes; - Operational needs of proposed developments; and - Relationship between different land uses, such as how close housing is to employment, shops and leisure uses - 5.27 When applying the recommended levels, there should be sufficient space for cars to park within the residential curtilage of the property.
 The existing and proposed site plan must identify car parking arrangements (where appropriate).
-Any proposed car parking must not result in the loss of front gardens and boundary walls, where this would detract from the existing street scene.
+Any proposed car parking must not result in the loss of front gardens and/ or boundary walls, where this would detract from the existing street scene.